 GCU Recording Studio and Rehearsal Rooms

 Music is a gift from God that allows us to lift up our voices and give thanks for His creations.
-Since first opening its doors in 2014, the GCU Recording Studio has nurtured the God-given musical gifts of our budding worship artists, enabling them to collaborate in a learning-centered environment, work with professional musicians and make use of our state-of-the-art music recording equipment.
+Since first opening its doors in 2014, the GCU Recording Studio has nurtured the God-given musical gifts of our budding worship artists, enabling them to collaborate in a learning-centered environment, work with professional musicians and make use of our music recording equipment.
 The GCU Recording Studio empowers our students to discover their purpose by blending their love of music and the gospel.

 GCU Recording Studio